 - How do I get information about my spouse’s retirement plan?
 My spouse refuses to give me a copy.

 - When can I receive benefits under a QDRO?

-Qualified Domestic Relations Order
+What is a Qualified Domestic Relations Order (QDRO)?

-A QDRO (pronounced “quad row”) is a specific type of domestic relations order that recognizes the right of an “alternate payee” to receive all or part of a pension plan, which belongs to another person.
-(Pension orders dividing up governmental benefits will have different names but the general information in this section will still be useful.)
+A Qualified Domestic Relations Order (QDRO - pronounced “quad row”) is a specific type of domestic relations court order that recognizes the right of an “alternate payee” to receive all or part of a retirement or pension plan, which belongs to another person.
+The reference to QDROs in this article is a general discussion that may be relevant to many types of retirement orders, and not exclusively QDROs.